PavanRangani/docs/docs/prd/companies/requirement.md

 - Shows companies of legal entities
 - Shows records group by family
 - Column: `Name`, `Organization Group`, `Website`, `Phone`
-- If the `Organization Group` is not available then show `-`.
 - Under each family shows records in ascending order of Name
 - With each record shows icon for company
-- Context-menu action not available
-- Multi selection is not available in this page

 #### PROFESSIONAL SERVICES